 What is the East Compass Personality Type?

-Easterners like to consider the outcome of a project in its totality from the beginning and hate rules.
+People with the West Personality Type like to consider a project’s outcome in its totality from the beginning and hate rules.

-Work hard, be Productive, Take responsibility, be Serious, Finish tasks, and Catch mistakes.
+People who belong to the northeast personality type work hard, are Productive, Take responsibility, are serious, Finish tasks, and Catch mistakes.

 East Personality Type cross-reference